Emil Alexander de Schweinitz: Career

 He specialized in bacteria and immunity, and studied the bacterial products of tuberculosis, hog cholera and glanders.
 Among other essays, he published Laboratory Guide (1898).

+de Schweinitz was elected to the American Philosophical Society in 1912.

+Personal life

-He lived at 1023 Vermont Avenue, in Washington, D.C. and was a member of the Chevy, Cosmos, and Metropolitan Clubs.
+He lived at 1023 Vermont Avenue, in Washington, D.C., where he was a member of the Chevy, Cosmos, and Metropolitan Clubs.

+Death

 He died suddenly of uremia in 1904 at age 38.